Dacian draco: Funerary sculptured monument of Chester

-A draco (considered in 1955 by R. P. Wright of Dacian or Sarmatian type) is depicted on a large stone found at Deva Victrix (Chester, UK) in the North Wall (West) in 1890.
-The dragon flag is represented horizontally, as held by the cavalryman but its head is not visible, because the stone is rather deteriorated.
-Most scholars consider the horseman is a Sarmatian, wearing a Sarmatian helmet and carrying a Sarmatian standard.
-According to Mihăilescu-Bîrliba (2009) the depiction of the Dacian standard is certain and similar representations can be observed on the most important monuments of the Roman triumph over Dacians.
-A military diploma (dated to 146 AD) found at Chester mentions among the units of the released soldiers the name of cohors I Aelia Dacorum.
+A draco (considered in 1955 by R. P. Wright of Dacian or Sarmatian type) is depicted on a large stone found at Deva Victrix (Chester, England) in the North Wall (West) in 1890.
+The dragon flag is represented horizontally, as held by the cavalryman, but its head is not visible because the stone is rather deteriorated.
+Most scholars consider the horseman to be a Sarmatian, wearing a Sarmatian helmet and carrying a Sarmatian standard.
+According to Mihăilescu-Bîrliba (2009), the depiction of the Dacian standard is certain and similar representations can be observed on the most important monuments celebrating the Roman triumph over the Dacians.
+A military diploma dated to AD 146 and found at Chester mentions among the units of the released soldiers the name of cohors I Aelia Dacorum.
 Therefore, the horseman depicted on the tombstone at Chester could be a Dacian cavalryman, belonging to a vexillatio of cohors I Aelia Dacorum.
 P. A. Holder suggest that the cohort was created in 102 or a little earlier, with Dacians settled in the Empire, and it received the name of Aelia later.

 However, some authors question the attribution of the stele to a Dacian warrior.
 The Draco was not the exclusive symbol of the Dacians, but of the Sarmatians too.
 The Dacians usually wore a soft Phrygian cap, but in the stele, the cavalryman wears a tall and conical Spangenhelm-type helmet of Sarmatian origin.
 Some metal helmets of Dacian origin have been found, and they are considerably different from the one represented on the stele.
 The Dacians presumably wore long loose hair and thick beards, but the Chester cavalryman appears beardless and with short hair.
 The Dacians were characterized by the curved sickle sword as a peculiar element of the armament, but the cavalryman of Chester carries a straight sword.
 Furthermore, the Cohors I Aelia Dacorum reported as evidence for the presence of the Dacians in Britain was an infantry unit, and the Dacians had no tradition as a cavalry one.
-There also were no Dacian units in service at the Castrum of Deva Victrix (Chester, England), where the stele was found.
+There also were no Dacian units in service at the castrum of Deva Victrix where the stele was found.